KJax101/react-twitter-clone/README.md

 # react-twitter-clone
-Making a clone of the Twitter App Using React
+Making a clone of the Twitter App Using React-Redux-SQL